RAOEUS/st/README.md

 default build, since it asks `fontconfig` for your system monospace font.
 It might be obvious, but `libX11` and `libXft` are required as well.
 Chances are, you have all of this installed already.

+libXft's default version in Ubuntu will crash st when trying to display color emojis.
+As a workaround, I made my own build of the latest version of libXft in my home directory.
+You will have to make your own build of that and swap it out in the config.mk

 On OpenBSD, be sure to edit `config.mk` first and remove `-lrt` from the `$LIBS` before compiling.